NYPL/catalog_of_copyright_entries_project/guide.md

 ![](examples/A8524-introduction.png)

-This would cause one book to be counted as three, and if there were a renewal it would be linked to all three entries:
+This would cause one book to be counted as three and, if there were a renewal, simply linking on registration number/date would cause it to be linked to all three entries:

 ![](examples/part-of-reg-1.png)